-Added sugars should be avoided (or eliminated) as much as possible since it causes your insulin levels to spike quicker.
+Added sugars should be avoided (or eliminated) as much as possible since it causes your insulin levels to spike more quicker.
 Tracking your carbs every day will help you to avoid having too much sugar.
-You can find tracking apps for your phone that make tracking food more convenient.
+You can find tracking apps for your phone that makes tracking food more convenient.

-Another way you can manage your type 2 diabetes is through regular fitness and exercise.
+Another way for managing diabetes type 2 is through regular fitness and exercise.
 Having a healthy diet can make a big difference but there’s no substitute for being active.

 Everyone’s fitness level is different, so you should consult with your doctor or trainer for a workout plan that is safe for you.
 Have fun with your exercise and don’t be afraid to mix it up so you don’t get bored.
 You can listen to music or find a workout buddy to help you stay motivated.